This page is for the trope. For the novel Guilty Pleasures, see the Anita Blake page.

-- Ace Attorney: Edgeworth would never admit that he's a big fan of the Steel Samurai, even though he keeps an expensive miniature of the show's hero next to his tea set.
+- Miles Edgeworth would (almost) never admit that he's a big fan of the Steel Samurai, even though he keeps an expensive miniature of the show's hero next to his tea set.

 - This is the plot point of Hell Yeah!
 Wrath of the Dead Rabbit.
 Someone has discovered that the prince of Hell likes rubber duckies?
 Why, MURDER THEM!

 - In Persona 3 Portable, Ken's social link for the female main character has him regard his love of Phoenix Ranger Featherman R as a guilty pleasure that he wants to grow out of, because he feels it makes him immature to like a Sentai show.
 You can respond with dismissal of the show, open enthusiasm for it, or a similar confession that it's a personal guilty pleasure too.